paarothefinc/match-demo/README.md

 ### DemoFixedSizeBagWithStoredProcedureMultiThreaded

 Again, this implementation is the same as the previous one bar writes to the database, which are done using the stored procedure.
 And again, timestamps must be generated in Java to assure proper order of events.

+### DemoFixedSizeBatchWithUniqueTimestamps

+Latest implementation, which takes advantage of unique generated timestamps in Java code.
+It is a single thread implementation with fixed batch size, but since all timestamps are unique, batches can be safely committed to the database.

 ## Output